dbarzin/mercator/docs/cartography.md

 ## Exploring Views and Rendering Engines

-Mapping objects can be explored organically: double-clicking on an object immediately displays all objects connected to it—physically or logically—and all incoming and outgoing flows.
+The mapping can be [explored](/mercator/application/#mapping-explorer) organically: double-clicking on an object immediately displays all objects connected to it—physically or logically—and all incoming and outgoing flows.

 Hierarchical views are also available.
 From a macro-process, you can visualize all the processes, activities, and